anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Whether to specify the usage of /p10 */

-# IANA considerations
+# IANA Considerations

 This document does not require IANA actions.

-# Security considerations
+# Security Considerations

 The security considerations as laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.